canro91/canro91.github.io/_posts/2022-12-21-WhenToChooseValueObjects.md

 **Prefer Value Objects to encapsulate validations or custom methods on a primitive value.
 Otherwise, if a primitive value doesn't have a meaningful "business" sense and is only passed around, consider using the primitive value with a good name for simplicity.**

 In case you're not familiar with Domain-Driven Design and its artifacts.
-A Value Object represents a concept in a domain without requiring an "identifier."
+A Value Object represents a concept that doesn't have an "identifier" in a business domain.
 Value objects are immutable and compared by value.

 Value Objects represent elements of "broader" concepts.
 For example, in a Reservation Management System, we can use a Value Object to represent the payment method of a Reservation.

 ## TimeStamp vs DateTime